-Max is admitted to the State Bar of New York and is a member of the bars of the United States District Courts for the Northern, Southern, and Eastern Districts of New York, the Northern and Central Districts of Illinois, the Eastern District of Michigan, the District of Colorado, and the United States Court of Appeals for the Ninth Circuit.
+Max is admitted to the State Bar of New York and is a member of the bars of the United States District Courts for the Northern, Southern, and Eastern Districts of New York, the Northern and Central Districts of Illinois, the Eastern District of Michigan, the District of Colorado, and the United States Courts of Appeals for the Seventh and Ninth Circuits.

 Max received his Juris Doctor from Fordham University School of Law in 2019, graduating cum laude.
 During law school, Max was a member of Fordham’s Moot Court Board, the Brennan Moore Trial Advocates, and the Fordham Urban Law Journal, for which he published a note entitled Weaning Drug Manufacturers Off Their Painkiller: Creating an Exception to the Learned Intermediary Doctrine in Light of the Opioid Crisis.
 In addition, Max served as an intern to the Honorable Vincent L. Briccetti of the Southern District of New York and the Fordham Criminal Defense Clinic.
 Max graduated from Johns Hopkins University in 2015 with a B.A. in Political Science.

 Outside of the law, Max is an avid triathlete.

 - Javier v.
 Assurance IQ, LLC, 2022 WL 1744107 (9th Cir.
 May 31, 2022), reversing district court and holding that the California Invasion of Privacy Act § 631 requires prior consent to wiretapping.
 Max personally argued the appeal before the Ninth Circuit, which can be viewed here.